freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -  Code (git tags) and releases (packages uploaded to apt) are signed with the airgapped signing key
 -  Protection is placed on `main` and `develop` branch on GitHub
--  For SecureDrop Developers, *Two-Factor Authentication* is mandated on GitHub
+-  For SecureDrop Developers, two-factor authentication is mandated on GitHub
 -  Community trust is built through 3 trusted code owners and code reviews

 Application code — Source Interface and Admin Interface